ChristianKaltenecker/Distance-Based_Data/README.md

 ## Usage

 Please note that we consider subject systems from different size.
-As a consequence, the replication of the results for different systems will take different amounts of time.
+As a consequence, the replication of the results for different systems will take different amount of time.
 We advise you to take a look on the performance values on the [supplementary website](https://github.com/ChristianKaltenecker/Distance-Based_Data/tree/master/SupplementaryWebsite) to simplify the decision on which results to replicate.
 For a better demonstration of the usage, we show it exemplarily for the subject system x264.